 Game 2 Box Score

-PORTLAND, Ore. – Tim Wilson (Jr., Redmond, Wash.), Jake Wylie (Jr., Eagle, Idaho) and Kramer Lindell (Jr., West Linn, Ore.) each had five hits and Linfield pitchers combined to strike out 19 Lewis & Clark batters in a pair of Wildcat victories over the Pioneers Saturday afternoon at the Huston Sports Complex.
+PORTLAND, Ore. – Tim Wilson, Jake Wylie (Sr., Eagle, Idaho) and Kramer Lindell (Sr., West Linn, Ore.) each had five hits and Linfield pitchers combined to strike out 19 Lewis & Clark batters in a pair of Wildcat victories over the Pioneers Saturday afternoon at the Huston Sports Complex.

-Wilson, Lindell and Nate McClellan (Jr., Shoreline, Wash.) each drove in four runs on the day as the ‘Cats benefitted from three home runs in Game 1 and nine total extra-base hits.
-Chris Haddeland (Soph., McMinnville, Ore.) threw six solid innings in Game 1 and Aaron Thomassen (Soph., Seattle, Wash.) struck out 11 Pios in Game 2 as the sophomore tandem both earned their 10th wins of the season.
+Wilson, Lindell and Nate McClellan (Sr., Shoreline, Wash.) each drove in four runs on the day as the ‘Cats benefitted from three home runs in Game 1 and nine total extra-base hits.
+Chris Haddeland (Jr., McMinnville, Ore.) threw six solid innings in Game 1 and Aaron Thomassen (Jr., Seattle, Wash.) struck out 11 Pios in Game 2 as the sophomore tandem both earned their 10th wins of the season.
 No. 1 Linfield is now 31-5 on the season and moved to 20-3 in the NWC with the victories.

 Lewis & Clark leadoff hitter Geoff Wertz went 6-for-10 on the day and scored a pair of runs to pace the Pios offensively.
 Lewis & Clark fell to 9-30 on the season with the losses and remained at the bottom of the NWC with a conference record of 6-17.